 If you’re still unsure, take a couple of classes.
 Also, take a tour of fashion schools and meet with their alumnus to get a better feel for fashion design.

 I wish you all the best of luck finding your own path in the fashion field.
-If you haven’t yet, join my email list to stay up to date on my blog.
+If you haven’t yet, Join our Newsletter to stay up to date on my blog.